If you’re planning to light a fire there are some things to bear in mind. These are:

 Burning wood treated with copper chrome arsenate (perma-pine) or other chemical preservatives is illegal.

 All fires are subject to fire restrictions set by the Country Fire Service (CFS).

 Fire danger season

-Fire danger season goes from 1 December to 30 April every year (these dates are subject to review by the Country Fire Service).
+Fire danger season goes from 1st December to 12th May (these dates are subject to review by the Country Fire Service).